CAPE: A CLIP-Aware Pointing Ensemble of Complementary Heatmap Cues for Embodied Reference Understanding: Experimental Results

-\paragraph{CLIP-Aware Pointing Ensemble (CAPE)} We evaluate several ensemble strategies to determine the final referent bounding box from the outputs of the two pointing models and present the results in \cref{tab:ablation_ensemble}.
-(1) \textit{Confidence-Only:} selects the box with the highest model confidence score among Top-1 prediction of both models.
-(2) \textit{CLIP-Only (Top-1):} chooses the box with the highest CLIP similarity score between the text and Top-1 predictions from both models.
-(3) \textit{CLIP-Only (Top-2 + Threshold$=0.95$):} extends the previous method by also considering the top-2 predictions from each model, provided their confidence scores exceed $0.95$.
-(4) \textit{CLIP Fusion:} computes a normalized CLIP score and sums it with the model’s confidence score.
-The box with the highest total score is selected.
-This method considers the top-2 predictions from both models.
-(5) \textit{CAPE:} a hybrid method that combines approaches (3) and (4).
-For small objects, defined by \cite{chen2021yourefit} as occupying less than 0.48\% of the image area, CAPE uses method (4), since CLIP tends to perform unreliably on very small referents.
-For all other objects, it uses method (3).
-This adaptive strategy balances the strengths of both scoring signals across varying object sizes.
-Please note that the threshold used in method (3), as well as the decision to apply method (4) for small objects, were determined based on performance analysis on the validation set to avoid overfitting to the test set.
+\paragraph{CLIP-Aware Pointing Ensemble (CAPE)} We evaluate several ensemble strategies for selecting the final referent box from the two pointing models, as shown in \cref{tab:ablation_ensemble}.
+(1) \textit{Confidence-Only} selects the Top-1 prediction with the highest model confidence.
+(2) \textit{CLIP-Only (Top-1)} chooses the Top-1 box with the highest CLIP similarity.
+(3) \textit{CLIP-Only (Top-2 + Threshold$=0.95$)} additionally considers each model’s top-2 predictions when their confidence scores exceed $0.95$.
+(4) \textit{CLIP Fusion} combines normalized CLIP and confidence scores from the top-2 predictions of both models and selects the box with the highest total score.
+(5) \textit{CAPE} adaptively switches between (3) and (4): it uses (4) for small objects, where CLIP alone is unreliable, and (3) otherwise.
+The confidence threshold in (3) and the small-object rule in CAPE were tuned on the validation set to avoid test-time bias.
+Across these strategies, the hybrid design in CAPE aligns with observations from the main ablations: the two models provide complementary strengths, CLIP-based scoring refines semantic alignment for most objects, and confidence-based cues are especially important for small or ambiguous targets.
+This contributes to the strong gains seen in the full model (Setup \texttt{H}).

-\paragraph{Finetuned vs. frozen text encoder} We investigate the impact of freezing the text encoder during training.
-While freezing the text encoder reduces computational cost, mitigates overfitting in low-resource settings, and stabilizes the training (see \cref{app:frozen_text_encoder}), we observe that finetuning consistently yields better performance across almost all evaluation metrics (see \cref{tab:ablation_text_encoder}).
-This suggests that adapting the text features to the specific task of embodied reference understanding provides a meaningful benefit.

-\paragraph{How to create heatmap} We evaluate the Conic Attention Heatmap with $15^{\circ}$ and $30^{\circ}$ cone angles, as well as the Gaussian Ray Heatmap, which yields a more localized activation.
-Empirically, the Gaussian Ray Heatmap achieved the best performance (see \cref{tab:ablation_heatmap_degree}).
-This suggests that broader attention regions may be less effective for the model, likely due to the high density of objects in typical scenes.
-Therefore, larger heatmaps tend to enclose multiple distractors, reducing the discriminative value of the spatial signal.